symious/malloc-post/BLOG.md

 ## Allocator Architecture

+### Overview

+All modern memory allocators share common architectural concepts to manage dynamic memory efficiently and safely.
+Allocation requests can come in different sizes, ranging from a few bytes to megabytes or even gigabytes.
+Allocators need to be equipped with strategies to handle different allocation sizes with minimal overhead and fragmentation.
+Commonly this is achieved by using some form of segmentation based on the requested size.

+Allocators need to track the state of allocated and free memory.
+This is often done by using data structures that keeps track of the state of each memory block.
+Metadata can be tracked externally, in a separate data structure, or internally within the block, or a combination of both.

+In multithreaded environments, concurrency control is necessary to ensure safety when allocating and deallocating memory.
+Synchronization negatively impacts performance, however, so modern allocators use various techniques to minimize synchronization overhead, e.g. by using thread-local data structures and even entire heap regions.
+Of course, these techniques come with additional memory overhead.

+Let's look into the key architectural concepts of each allocator.

 ### `libmalloc`

-- Multiple zones for different allocation sizes and allocation strategies.
+- Uses multiple zones for different allocation sizes and allocation strategies.
-- Use of metadata associated with each block for bookkeeping, including checksums for added memory corruption protection.
+- Stores metadata associated with each block for bookkeeping, including checksums for added memory corruption protection.
-- Thread-local caching with per-thread magazines to reduce contention and improve concurrency.
+- Employs thread-local caching with per-thread magazines to reduce contention and improve concurrency.
-- Allocation algorithms that search free lists or cache to find suitable blocks, fall back to allocating new memory regions if needed.
+- Implements allocation algorithms that search free lists or caches to find suitable blocks, and fall back to allocating new memory regions if needed.

 ### `jemalloc`

-- Uses arenas (independent allocation pools) reduce lock contention by allowing threads to allocate from different arenas concurrently.
-Each arena manages its own memory to avoid synchronization bottlenecks.
-- Thread-local caching to serve small allocations quickly without accessing the central arenas, which improves allocation speed and scalability.
 - Organizes allocations into predefined size classes.
 This organization reduces fragmentation by rounding requests up to the nearest size class and managing memory in runs dedicated to a single size class.
 - Memory is allocated in larger extents (virtual memory segments), which are subdivided into smaller regions or blocks corresponding to each size class.
 This hierarchical design aids efficient memory reuse and reduces fragmentation.
+- Uses arenas (independent allocation pools) reduce lock contention by allowing threads to allocate from different arenas concurrently.
+Each arena manages its own memory to avoid synchronization bottlenecks.
+- Thread-local caching serves small allocations quickly without accessing the central arenas, which improves allocation speed and scalability.
 - Delays returning memory to the OS to amortize overheads and groups related allocations to optimize memory layout and reduce fragmentation.

 ### `tcmalloc`

+- Allocation requests are rounded up to the nearest size class to reduce fragmentation and speed indexing into caches and free lists.
 - Per-CPU/per-thread Caches: Each CPU or thread has a local cache to serve most allocation and deallocation requests quickly without locking global structures.
 This reduces contention dramatically by localizing frequent operations.
-- Transfer caches act as an intermediate layer between per-thread caches and the central cache, designed to batch cache line transfers to minimize synchronization overhead.
 - A central cache maintains free lists of memory blocks organized by size classes.
 It serves requests from the transfer cache and pulls memory from the backend heap if needed.
+- Transfer caches act as an intermediate layer between per-thread caches and the central cache, designed to batch cache line transfers to minimize synchronization overhead.
 - The backend heap allocator manages large contiguous chunks of memory called spans, which are divided into smaller blocks for allocation.
 It requests memory from the OS and handles returning unused memory back to the system.
-- Allocation requests are rounded up to the nearest size class to reduce fragmentation and speed indexing into caches and free lists.

-Additional Details:
-The allocator uses metadata headers per size class with pointers to free objects for rapid allocation.

-It aims to reduce fragmentation and increase object reuse by managing block sizes carefully.

-TCMalloc's design effectively balances fast allocation, low fragmentation, and efficient multi-threaded operation.

-It is widely used in Google's production infrastructure and large-scale systems requiring robust, scalable memory management.

 ### `mimalloc`